AdaptableTools/ab-website/src/pages/grid-gurus/index.md

   - name: User Experience
   - name: Big Data Management
 testimonials:
-  - text: Hugely valuable input at a key point in my project.
+  - text: Hugely valuable input at a key point in my project
   - text: >-
       Worked well with my developers providing specialist know-how and training them
   - text: I’m not sure I would ever have got a demo off the ground without them
   - text: >-
-      A big time and money saver – they knew exactly what to do and found lots of shortcuts.
+      A big time and money saver – they knew exactly what to do and found lots of shortcuts
-  - text: Very professional… really know what they are doing.
+  - text: Very professional… really know what they are doing
-  - text: Danielle placeholder
+  - text: Contributed new ways of thinking which really strengthened our approach
 blogtitle: Grid Gurus' Blog
 ---